Resources and Documents

 1.5.2 Language of the Team List

 Many large events will require team list submission through RK9 Labs’ Team List Creator.
-In these cases, the player may fill out their team list in any language they wish, as translations are made automatically available to the staff team, though it is recommended they use the same language as their game to minimize the risk of error.
-If team lists are submitted through a platform that does not provide automatic translation, they should be completed using the language to which the player’s game is set to allow for easy comparison to their in-game team by staff performing team checks.
+In these cases, the competitor may fill out their team list in any language they wish, as translations are made automatically available to the staff team, though it is recommended they use the same language as their game to minimize the risk of error.
+If team lists are submitted through a platform that does not provide automatic translation, they should be completed using the language to which the competitor’s game is set to allow for easy comparison to their in-game team by staff performing team checks.

-Some tournaments (particularly local events) may require players to bring their own paper copies of their team list; such must be clearly communicated to players within a reasonable time frame before the event.
+Some tournaments (particularly local events) may require competitors to bring their own paper copies of their team list; such must be clearly communicated to competitors within a reasonable time frame before the event.
 In these cases, two copies of the list will be required: one for event staff and one for opponents.
 The version of the list provided to the opponent should be in the local language in the location where the event is held.

 It is strictly against the Spirit of the Game to deliberately obfuscate information on the team list or present it in a way that intentionally makes it harder for opponents or staff to understand.